 The market for penetration testing is going to grow from $594.7 M in 2016 to $1,724.3 M by 2021, according to the research by MarketsandMarketsTM.
 Little wonder, actually.
-Large and small enterprises annually or even quarterly spend substantial sums on penetration testing services to enjoy its benefits: preventing financial losses, complying with security regulations and maintaining a security-aware image in the eyes of customers.
+Large and small enterprises annually or even quarterly commission substantial sums to penetration testing providers to enjoy its benefits: preventing financial losses, complying with security regulations and maintaining a security-aware image in the eyes of customers.

 Information security providers usually offer several types of penetration testing: black box, white box and gray box.
 What is the backbone of each type?
 What are the advantages and disadvantages?
 Let’s take a closer look.

 - Black box penetration testing

 - Differences in final reports